 MFA Art Admission

-The application deadline for the MFA Art program is Friday, January 15, 2021.
+The fall 2023 application deadline for the MFA Art program is Sunday, January 15, 2023.

 Admission to the program is competitive.
 Applicants must hold a BFA, BA, or equivalent from an accredited institution, submit a USC Graduate Application, and meet all application requirements described below, including the submission of a portfolio.

-We encourage potential applicants to attend one of our regularly scheduled Info Sessions in the fall.
-These informative "open house" events feature an overview of the program and application requirements, along with a tour of the new MFA Art facilities and studios at the USC Roski Graduate Building in the Los Angeles Arts District.
-Info Sessions are held at the USC Roski Graduate Building in the Los Angeles' Art District located at 1262 Palmetto Street, LA, 90013.
-Dates and times to be announced in the fall.
+We encourage potential applicants to attend one of our regularly scheduled Info Sessions in the fall, available either in-person or virtual.
+These informative "open house" events feature an overview of the program and application requirements, along with a tour of the graduate programs space at the USC Roski Graduate Building in the Los Angeles Arts District.
+The USC Roski Graduate Building in the Los Angeles' Art District is located at 1262 Palmetto Street, LA, 90013.